Decentralized Bitcoin Exchanges: A Guide to Bitcoin DEXs

 As the leading Bitcoin wallet for Web3, Xverse enables you to seamlessly buy bitcoin (BTC) directly through its fiat on-ramp partners MoonPay and Transak.

 All it takes is accessing your Bitcoin wallet, clicking on the ‘Buy’ button, adding the amount of BTC you want to buy and your wallet address, and completing the purchase using your preferred payment method.
-You might also be required to completed a KYC (Know Your Customer) process.
+You might also be required to complete a KYC (Know Your Customer) process.

 And that’s it!